Catherine Strachan performing on Saturday 22nd September

-Diane Peacock will be singing on 23rd June 2018
+Diane Peacock sang at the 23rd June 2018 concert.

 Diane Peacock trained at the Royal Northern College of Music and TheRoyal Academy of Music.
 She has worked with several touring opera companies and performs as a soloist for choral societies and as a